-If SMB = 2, 200H-2FFH (bank 2 is selected)
+If SMB = 2.
+200H-2FFH

-If SMB = 15, F80H-FFFH (bank 15 is selected)
+If SMB = 15, F80H-FFFH

 EMB = "0"

 When the enable memory bank flag EMB is set to logic zero, the addressable area is defined independently of the SMB value, and is restricted to specific locations depending on whether a direct or indirect address mode is used.